YourGameSpace/docs/TubeTils/Introduction.md

 ## What is TubeTils?

 TubeTils is a comprehensive Developer-API that can simplify programming for the Spigot API by providing many helpful and useful methods for sometimes very complex things.

+## Requirements

+- Spigot or Paper-Spigot Server (Bukkit is not supported!)
+- Minecraft-Version 1.14.4 or higher
+- Maven
+- An IDE that supports Maven